mleue/oxford-deep-nlp-2017-solutions/practical-2/README.md

 * as a sanity check it is worth thinking about the expected cross-entropy loss for a totally random model...since it is basically -log(yhat\_max) for a one-hot ground truth vector, the expected value for 8 classes is -log(1/8) ~ 2.1 (so you should converge towards something significantly lower than that)

-* doing some more elaborate preprocessing (removing most frequent and least frequent words from the texts) really helps (i.e. removing noise) also because this removes a lot of the words that we didn't have a pretrained glove vector fora
+* doing some more elaborate preprocessing (removing most frequent and least frequent words from the texts) really helps (i.e. removing noise) also because this removes a lot of the words that we didn't have a pretrained glove vector for

-* plotting the label predictions and the ground truth on the test set on top of each other makes it clear that there simply doesn't seem to be enough data for some of the labels to effectively learn to classify them
+* plotting the label predictions and the ground truth on the test set on top of each other makes it clear that there simply doesn't seem to be enough data for some of the labels

 ![predictions over ground truth on test set](./pred_truth_test.png)